FFmgll/FFmgll.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Currently employed as an interim Professor for Statistical Learning and Data Science at LMU (winter term 2025/2026). <a href='https://shapiq.readthedocs.io/en/latest/#'>shapiq</a> Developer.
+subtitle: Currently employed as an interim Professor for Statistical Learning and Data Science at LMU Munich (winter term 2025/2026).
+Active developer of <a href='https://shapiq.readthedocs.io/en/latest/#'>shapiq</a>.

 profile:
   align: right